Reasons for a Case Study on the Federal Open Market Committee

 Following Federal Open Market Committee announcements, newspapers across the country have front-page stories about Federal Reserve actions to change the target for interest rates with a goal of either boosting spending and employment in the U.S. economy or slowing growth in spending and employment.
 The announcements often reflect serious concerns with the state and direction of the economy and recommend appropriate policy actions.

-This case study is intended to guide students and teachers through an analysis of the actions the Federal Reserve is taking and can take in influencing prices, employment, and economic growth.
+This case study is intended to guide students and teachers through an analysis of the actions the Federal Reserve is taking in an effort to reduce the amount of stimulus that it had been providing the economy.
 An understanding of monetary policy in action is fundamental to developing a thorough understanding of macroeconomics and the U.S. economy.

-The Federal Open Market Committee decided today to keep its target for the federal funds rate at 5-1/4 percent.
+The Federal Open Market Committee decided today to raise its target for the federal funds rate by 25 basis points to 5-1/4 percent.

 Federal Open Market Committee (FOMC)

 The primary function of the FOMC is to direct monetary policy for the U.S. economy.
 The FOMC meets about every six weeks.
 (The next meeting is August 8, 2006.)
 The seven Governors of the Federal Reserve Board and five of the twelve Presidents of the Federal Reserve Banks make up the committee.
 The staff of the Federal Reserve implements the recommended policies.

 The seven members of the Board of Governors are appointed by the President and confirmed by the Senate to serve 14-year terms of office.
 Members may serve only one full term, but a member who has been appointed to complete an unexpired term may be reappointed to a full term.
 The President designates, and the Senate confirms, two members of the Board to be Chairman and Vice Chairman of the Federal Reserve, for four-year terms.